binance/binance-spot-api-docs/testnet/web-socket-api.md

 }
 ```

-## Order rate limits
+## Unfilled Order Count

-* Every request to place an order counts towards your **order limit**.
 * Successfully placed orders update the `ORDERS` rate limit type.
-  * Rejected or unsuccessful orders might or might not update the `ORDERS` count.
+* Rejected or unsuccessful orders might or might not update the `ORDERS` rate limit type.
+* **Please note that if your orders are consistently filled by trades, you can continuously place orders on the API**.
+For more information, please see [Spot Unfilled Order Count Rules](../faqs/order_count_decrement.md).
-* Use the [`account.rateLimits.orders`](#account-order-rate-limits-user_data) request to keep track of the current order rate limits.
+* Use the [`account.rateLimits.orders`](#query-unfilled-order-count) request to keep track of how many orders you have placed within this interval.
-* Order rate limit is maintained **per account** and is shared by all API keys of the account.
-* If you go over the order rate limit, requests fail with status `429`.
+* If you exceed this, requests fail with status `429`.
   * This status code indicates you should back off and stop spamming the API.
-  * Rate-limited responses include a `retryAfter` field, indicating when you can retry the request.
+  * Responses that have a status `429` include a `retryAfter` field, indicating when you can retry the request.
+* This is maintained **per account** and is shared by all API keys of the account.

 Successful response indicating that you have placed 12 orders in 10 seconds, and 4043 orders in the past 24 hours: